sefffal/PairPlots.jl/docs/src/guide.md

 ## Single Series

-Let's create a basic table of data to vizualize.
+Let's create a basic table of data to visualize.

 ```@example 1
 N = 100_000